SilverX21/max-node-course/README.md

 ## Section 5 - Working with Express.js

-To install Express, we just need to run the command `npm install --save express`.
+8. To install Express, we just need to run the command `npm install --save express`.
 We use the `--save` because this will be on production 🚀
+9. Let's also install the body-parser package to parse requests from the front end: `npm install --save body-parser` 10.